Blueberry Lemon Bread is soft, moist, tender and made with a full cup of fresh blueberries, fresh lemon juice and butter.

 - Add the lemon juice, lemon zest, vanilla and eggs until fully combined.

-- In a separate bowl sift together the flour and baking powder before adding it into the stand mixer on low speed, alternating with the milk until just combined.
+In a separate bowl sift together the flour,baking powder and salt before adding it into the stand mixer on low speed, alternating with the milk until just combined.

 Toss the blueberries in the cornstarch then stir them in by hand until just combined and pour into the pan and bake for 60 minutes until a toothpick comes out clean.